genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 ### STEP 4: Perform unit conversions and exclude out of range results

 COMBO is joined to a denormalised traits dataframe (`traits_features` x `trait_aliases`) which identifies COMBO row with traits to extract, their target units and their valid range.
 Unit conversions are performed where possible and applicable and final results are flagged as:
-* *below_min*: result lower than the minimum value set for this trait.
+* **below_min**: result lower than the minimum value set for this trait.
 These will subsequently be excluded.
-* *ok": result within valid range for this trait.
+* **ok**: result within valid range for this trait.
-* "above_max": result higher than the maximum value set for this trait.
+* **above_max**: result higher than the maximum value set for this trait.
 These will subsequently be excluded.

 ### Step 5: COMBO restricted to valid pseudoNHS numbers and valid demographics

+#### Filter to valid pseudoNHS number
+There are approximately 1,000 rows excluded by this pseudoNHS validation.
+Possible reasons:

+1. subject asked to be removed/withdrawn
+2. subject died
+3. subject had multiple pseudoNHS which have been merged

+Import mega_linkage file ᵀᴹ
+Restrict data to pseudoNHS in mega_linkage file ᵀᴹ
+Use mega_linkage file ᵀᴹ to link to S1QST for DOB

+...and filter to valid pseudoNHS

+In quant_py, we now use the DvH's 2025_02_10_MegaLinkage_forTRE.csv ᵀᴹ

 # Appendix A: List of processed phenotype files
 ```